Multilevel User Credibility Assessment in Social Networks: Dataset

-During the second phase, a selection of recent tweets for each user account is gathered via the API.
-Considering Twitter's limitations in collecting a user's tweets and the research's requirements, 3,250 recent tweets per user are stored.
-Naturally, this count is lower for accounts with fewer tweets.
-All collected tweets for each user are saved in JSON files.
-When retrieving a user's tweets, along with each tweet, some additional information is also returned.
-Table \ref{tweet feature} encompasses attributes stored alongside the tweet text.
+During the second phase, we collect a selection of each user's most recent tweets.
+To balance completeness with Twitter's API limits and the needs of this study, we store up to 3,250 recent tweets per account; accounts with fewer tweets naturally contribute fewer items.
+The API also returns metadata for each tweet; Table~\ref{tweet feature} summarizes the attributes we store alongside the tweet text.

-Among the returned feature set, alongside tweet text, some other features hold notable significance.
-For example, the "entities" feature encompasses hashtags, links, mentions, and emojis within a news text.
-Twitter imposes a character limit on each tweet, which is set to 280 characters.
-Users exceeding this limit divide their text into multiple tweets or tweet threads.
-The "truncated" attribute indicates whether a tweet is part of a thread.
-Another noteworthy attribute is "possibly\_sensitive," indicating whether the tweet contains sensitive content like inappropriate language or explicit material.
-This feature has recently been introduced by Twitter and is only enabled experimentally for specific tweets, making its applicability uncertain.
+Among the returned features, several besides the tweet text are particularly informative.
+The \texttt{entities} field captures hashtags, URLs, user mentions, and emojis contained in a tweet.
+Twitter enforces a 280-character limit per tweet; users who exceed this limit split their content across multiple tweets or threads.
+The \texttt{truncated} attribute indicates whether the stored text is a shortened portion of a longer tweet or part of a thread.
+The \texttt{possibly\_sensitive} flag denotes tweets that may contain sensitive material such as explicit language or imagery; this flag is relatively new and has been applied experimentally to some tweets, so its coverage and reliability are inconsistent.

-In the third phase, reactions from other users to each account's posts are gathered.
-Comments posted by users on a user's posts are collected.
-Due to API limitations and the research's focus on user opinions about the accounts rather than reactions to specific posts, comments aren't collected individually for each post.
-Instead, a total of 800 recent comments made by users about the user's posts are stored in a JSON file.
-Storage for these comments only includes the comment text.
-However, if needed, additional attributes of these comments can be easily retrieved using their IDs.

-After following these three phases and collecting feature data of user accounts, the remaining task is labeling (scoring) them, which NewsGuard handles.
-These scores are assigned to different accounts using the various criteria mentioned in Table \ref{NewsGuard}.
-Note that during the scoring process, it is always possible to selectively consider certain important criteria while ignoring others, for example, transparency-related criteria.\footnote{Due to the NewsGuard license and copyright, we are unable to publish the collected data.}
+In the third phase, we collect user reactions by gathering comments directed at each account.
+Because of API limits and because our interest is in opinions about accounts rather than reactions to individual posts, we do not retrieve comments for each post.
+Instead, we store up to the 800 most recent comments made by other users that mention or reply to a given account.
+After completing the three collection phases, we label (score) each account using NewsGuard.
+NewsGuard assigns scores based on the criteria listed in Table~\ref{NewsGuard}.
+During scoring we may choose to include only a subset of criteria---such as those related to transparency---or to exclude others.\footnote{ Our unlabeled data are publicly available at \url{https://huggingface.co/datasets/mamad97/MultiCred-Dataset}.
+However, due to NewsGuard's licensing and copyright restrictions, we are unable to publish the labeled data.}